CaptainProton42/GodotHoloPlayDemo/README.md

 * Open the project in Godot 3.x (I tested it on Godot 3.3.2.)
 * A colored cube should display on your Looking Glass Portrait right away.
 * If it doesn't, make sure the `Main.tscn` scene is open, click on the `HoloPlayVolume` node and try changing the `Device Index` setting.
+* I added some debugging output to the console that should display the properties of your Looking Glass Portrait.
+Please include it in your issue reports.